deckhouse/virtualization/docs/USER_GUIDE.md

   virtualMachineIPAddressName: linux-vm-7prpx
 ```

-Even if the `vmip` resource is deleted.
-It remains rented for the current project/namespace for another 10 minutes.
+Even if the `vmip` resource is deleted, IP adress remains rented for the current project/namespace for another 10 minutes.
 Therefore, it is possible to reoccupy it on request:

 ```yaml
 d8 k apply -f - <<EOF